Cocommutative Com-PreLie bialgebras: Examples on

 This Lie algebra is denoted by $\g \oplus_\tau h$.
-Here are the examples we shall use in the sequel: \begin{enumerate} \item Let $\g$ be a graded preLie algebra.
+Here are the examples we shall use in the sequel: \begin{enumerate} \item Let $\g$ be a graded pre-Lie algebra.
 Then the abelian Lie algebra $\K$ acts on $\g$ by derivation: if $x\in \g$ is homogeneous of degree $n$, then $\tau(1)(x)=n x$.
-The associated semi-direct sum is denoted by $\g\oplus_{deg} \K$. \item Let $\g$ be a Lie algebra and let $m$ be a right $\g$-module; the action of $\g$ over $m$ is denoted by $m$.
+The associated semi-direct sum is denoted by $\g\oplus_{\deg} \K$. \item Let $\g$ be a Lie algebra and let $(m,\cdot)$ be a right $\g$-module.
 Considering $m$ as an abelian Lie algebra, we obtain a semi-direct product $m\oplus_\tau g$.
-For any $x,x'\in m$, $y,y'\in \g$:
+For any $x,x'\in m$, $y,y'\in \g$,

 \end{enumerate}